Art Camp

 • Ages: 6–18 years old

-LACMA’s mission is to serve the public through the collection, conservation, exhibition, and interpretation of significant works of art from a broad range of cultures and historical periods, and through the translation of these collections into educational, aesthetic, intellectual, and cultural experiences for the widest array of audiences.
-All education and outreach programs at LACMA are underwritten by the LACMA Education Fund.
-Since 2007, the museum has operated a gallery at Charles White Elementary School in MacArthur Park, where LACMA presents museum-caliber exhibitions and programs in partnership with the school and surrounding communities.
+LACMA states that its mission is to serve the public through the collection, conservation, exhibition, and interpretation of significant works of art from a broad range of cultures and historical periods, and to translate these collections into educational, aesthetic, intellectual, and cultural experiences for a wide range of audiences.
+All education and outreach programs organized by LACMA are underwritten by the LACMA Education Fund, with major support from several named foundations, charities, and organizations, and L.A.
+County kids are eligible for discounted pricing through NexGenLA.
+LACMA also operates a gallery at Charles White Elementary School in MacArthur Park, where it presents exhibitions and programs in partnership with the school and surrounding communities, and it maintains regional, national, and global partnerships to share collections and programs and engage new audiences.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.